The History of 7 Tennyson Road, Bath, Somerset

 5. Leonard Charles Coleman (b.
 5 Apr 1912 in Bath, Somerset)

-In 1911 the family were living at 5 Rockliffe Road, Bathwick before moving to 64 Shakespeare Avenue, Bath later that year where they remained until 1917.
-William enlisted into the Royal Flying Corps on 2nd Feb 1917 and was a private at one of the training depot stations.
-He was put into reserve in Feb 1919 and finally discharged in Apr 1920.
+In 1911, the family were living at 5 Rockliffe Road, Bathwick, before moving to 64 Shakespeare Avenue, Bath, later that year, where they remained until 1917.
+William enlisted in the Royal Flying Corps on 2nd February 1917 and was a private at one of the training depot stations.
+He was put into reserve in February 1919 and finally discharged in Apr 1920.

-The family moved to 37 Monmouth Street, Bath in 1918 where they lived until 1927.
-William used the premises at Monmouth Street to run his clothing works business, and on 5th Nov 1928 filed for bankruptcy.
+The family moved to 37 Monmouth Street, Bath, in 1918, where they lived until 1927.
+William used the premises at Monmouth Street to run his clothing works business, and on 5th November 1928 filed for bankruptcy.
 It was also in 1928 that the family moved to 7 Tennyson Road, where they lived until at least 1931.
 Minnie died in 1938 at age 64 at the Royal Infirmary in Bristol, and William in 1939 at age 59 at the Isolation Hospital in Combe Down.

 1932-1938

-There are no electoral registers online from 1932 onwards, so I don’t know who was living there up to 1938.
+There are no electoral registers online from 1932 onwards.

 1939